neurobioinfo/scrnabox/docs/SCRNA.md

 - The `logs/` directory records the events of each Analytical Step; <br />
 - The `parameters/` directory contains adjustable, Step-specific text files which allow users to define the execution parameters for each Analytical Step. <br />

-Next, navigate to the `scrnabox_config.ini` file in `~/working_directory/job_info/configs` to define the path to the R library, the version of R, and the path to CellRanger.
-For example:
+Next, navigate to the `scrnabox_config.ini` file in `~/working_directory/job_info/configs` to define the path to the R library, the version of R, and the path to CellRanger:

 ```
 MODULECELLRANGER=mugqic/cellranger/5.0.1
 R_VERSION=4.2.1
 R_LIB_PATH=Path/to/R/library
 ```
+**Note:** For more information, please see the [Job cofigurations](config.md) sections of the scRNAbox documentation.

 Upon completing the setup procedures, users can run their analysis using the scRNAbox pipeline.

  - - - -

 ### scRNAbox Analytical Steps
 Specific Analytical Steps are called using the `--steps` flag.
+There are three componets that correspond to each Analytical Step in the scRNAbox pipeline:

+1) **Job configurations**; <br />
+2) **Execution parameters**; <br />
+3) **Outputs**.

-The output of each Analytical Step is deposited into its respective folder within the working directory (e.g. `~/working_directory/step1`).
-Prior to running each Analytical Step, users are strongly encouraged to modify the execution parameters of the analysis using the adjustable, Step-specific parameters text files.
-The parameters text files are located in `~/working_directory/job_info/parameters`.
-To ensure replicability, a summary report file documents the execution parameters for each iteration of each Analytical Step, which is located in `~/working_directory/job_info/summary_report.txt`.
+Prior to running each Analytical Step, users should modify their **job configurations** using the `scrnabox_config.ini` located in `~/working_directory/job_info/configs`.
+Similarly, users should modify the **execution parameters** prior to each Analytical Step using the parameters text files located in `~/working_directory/job_info/parameters`.
+The **outputs** of each Analytical Step are deposited into its respective folder within the working directory (e.g. `~/working_directory/step1`).

-For detailed descriptions of each Analytical Step please see our pre-print manuscript.
+**Note:** For more information, please see the [Job cofigurations](config.md), [Execution parameters](reference.md) and [Outputs](outputs.md) sections of the scRNAbox documentation.
+For a detailed description of each Analytical Step please see our [pre-print manuscript]().
 - - - -

-### Step 1: FASTQ pre-processing
+### Step 1: FASTQ to gene expression matrix
 In this step, feature-barcode expression matrices are generated from FASTQ files using the CellRanger _counts_ pipeline.
 Prior to running CellRanger, `library.csv` files must be prepared to define the FASTQ files for each sample.
 ScRNAbox provides an option for automating this process or users may manually prepare the libraries.
-For more information, please see the the [Library preparation](library_prep.md) tutorial.<br />
+For more information, please see the the [CellRanger library preparation](library_prep.md) tutorial.<br />

-The following parameters are adjustable for Step 1:
+The following parameters are adjustable for Step 1 (`~/working_directory/job_info/parameters/step1_par.txt`):

 |Parameter|Default|Description|
 |:--|:--|:--|